IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 - awk:      parse text, should be installed in `/usr/bin`
 - bc:		floating point calculator, used in `isnap-fscap.sh`, should be installed in `/usr/bin`

-Makes sure that these tools are installed prior to installing and configuring the `isnap-scripts`.
+The tools must be executable be the Storage Protect instance users.
+It is recommended to install these tools prior to installing and configuring the `isnap-scripts`.

+On AIX, some of the tools come with the "AIX Toolbox for Open Source Software".
+Ensure that the required tools are link to the directory `/usr/bin`.
+Normally these tools are installed in `/opt/freeware/bin/` and cannot be found by the `isnap-scripts`.

 ### File system configuration